COVID-19 Notice: WE ARE OPEN AND OPERATING NORMALLY

 ASTM D6866 is a well-validated method that has found its way in many GHG reporting protocols.
 This standard has been incorporated in the mandatory reporting requirements of California’s AB32, Western Climate Initiative, and The Climate Registry.

 The ASTM D6866 is not only applicable for renewable carbon testing, but it has also found an application for quantifying the biomass content of bioplastics and biofuels.
-Its European equivalent, the CEN/TS 15747, is used to monitor refuse-derived fuels for the European Commission’s Emission Trading Scheme.
+Its European equivalent is used to monitor refuse-derived fuels for the European Commission’s Emission Trading Scheme.
 The EU-ETS also allows the use of ASTM D6866 for monitoring various types of heterogeneous fuels.

 The Australian government has recommended the use of ASTM D6866 for testing the biobased content of blended fuels.
 The Renewable Obligation Certificate program in the United Kingdom is also considering this method for monitoring biomass energy production.